Almond Flour Blueberry Muffins | Easy and Healthy Recipe

 Organic bananas (extra ripe).
 Bananas are an excellent source of naturally occurring sugars that I often use in pancakes and not only.
 It might not be the right choice for ketogenic for its high carbs count, though.

 Organic lemon.
 The lemon juice (only 1/2 lemon needed) will help activate the bicarbonate of soda.
-All zest is all right to use to confer a slightly tangy taste to the muffins.
+All zest is all right to use to give the muffins a slightly tangy taste.

 Baking powder and bicarbonate of powder.

 Optional: chia seeds, almond flakes, cacao nibs, ground coffee, depending on the desired flavour.

 Start by lining up a muffin tray with paper cases—preheat the oven to 180°C/356°F/gas mark 4.

 Sieve the almond flour and mix with the rest of the dry ingredients in a large bowl.

 In another bowl, mash the bananas using a fork or blender.
 Add the eggs (optionally, separate from yolks and batter the egg whites until firm), sugar, milk, melted butter, lemon zest, vanilla and mix.